jhenahan/ohaskell-translations/chapters/10-create_project.md

 Can you see the two-space indentation of the last four lines?
 It turns out that such indent is essential and the project wouldn't build without it.
 Furthermore, this indent should be at least two spaces.
-I recommend to use four for beauty.
+I recommend to use four spaces for beauty.

 One more detail.
 It is not necessary but wouldn't be superfluous.
 Append section `executable Real` with this line: